Clinical Trials Logo

 Study type: Observational

-This 5-year study will follow the course of disease in previously healthy patients with cryptococcosis who developed the disease for no identifiable reason.
-Individuals with a positive culture of Cryptococcus neoformans 18 years of age and older without HIV infection or other condition predisposing to cryptococcosis (such as high-dose corticosteroid therapy, sarcoidosis, or a blood cancer) may be eligible for this study.
+This study will follow the course of disease in previously healthy patients with cryptococcosis who developed the disease for no identifiable reason.
+Participants may be followed for up to 5 years.
+Individuals with a positive Cryptococcus (neoformans or gattii) culture that are 18 years of age and older without HIV infection or other condition predisposing to cryptococcosis (such as high-dose corticosteroid therapy, sarcoidosis, or a blood cancer) may be eligible for this study.
+Genetic relatives and healthy volunteers are also eligible for this study.
 Candidates who test positive for HIV infection may not participate.
-Participants will have a physical examination, medical history, routine blood tests and assessment of disease activity upon entering the study.
-Patients who may have active cryptococcosis will also have a lumbar puncture (spinal tap) and additional blood tests.
-Following the initial evaluation, patients receiving treatment for cryptococcosis will come to the NIH Clinical Center as needed to manage their disease, typically no less than every 3 months.
+Study participants have the option to be completely remote through tele-health visits with cooperation from their PCP and local physicians, or participate through in-person visits at the NIH Clinical Center.
+Potential participants will have a physical examination, past medical and family history evaluations, routine laboratory tests, and assessment of disease activity performed during the initial screening and enrollment visit.
+Patients who have active cryptococcosis may also have a lumbar puncture (spinal tap), imaging, and/or additional laboratory tests performed, as clinically indicated.
+After the initial screening evaluation and study enrollment, patients receiving treatment for cryptococcosis can either continue to be seen remotely through tele-health visits, or they can come to the NIH Clinical Center as needed to manage their disease, typically no less than every 3 months.
 Other patients will be seen every 6 to 12 months.
-The visits will include a medical history, physical examination, and blood and urine tests.
+These follow-up visits may include a medical history, physical examination, routine laboratory tests, imaging, and updates to their treatment plan as indicated.